Tracking pageviews in single-page apps (SPA)

 PostHog's JavaScript Web SDK automatically captures pageview events on page load.
 The problem with SPAs is that page loads don't happen beyond the initial one.
 This means user navigation in your SPA isn't tracked.

-To fix this, we have the ability to capture pageviews using the history API by setting the capture_pageview config option to history_change.
-This tutorial shows you how to do this for the most popular SPA frameworks like Next.js, Vue, Svelte, and Angular.
+This tutorial shows you how to follow the recommended approach for the most popular SPA frameworks like Next.js, Vue, Svelte, and Angular.

 Prerequisite: Each of these requires you to have an app created and PostHog installed.
 To install the PostHog JavaScript Web SDK, run the following command for the package manager of your choice: